bcgov/platform-developer-docs/prebuilt-images.md

 ---
 title: Prebuilt images

-description: Describes prebuilt images available for use in applications.
+description: Describes prebuilt images maintained by the Platform Services team and available for use in applications.

 keywords: images, Artifactory, prebuilt images, managed images